By Stephanie Riley

 These upward estimates of the economic growth is the result of increased domestic demand fueled by the beginnings of recovery and job creation in addition to better financing conditions as well as falling oil prices which make Spain’s export prices more competitive.

 However, while Brussels’ bright forecasts are very much welcome, the growth of real economy — i.e., that part of the economy that is concerned with actually producing goods and services, as opposed to the part of the economy that is concerned with buying and selling on the financial markets — will remain sluggish for some time.
 There will be no dramatic improvement in the jobless rates which are expected to stay above 20% until at least late next year.
 After the impoverishment of the middles classes, recovered prosperity for the man in the street is still not on the cards over the short term.

-Guidepost staff writer Stephanie Riley grew up in Texas but attended the University of Arkansas where, as a perennial of the dean’s list, she earned her Bachelor’s degree ahead of time.
+A contributor to Guidepost, Stephanie Riley grew up in Texas but attended the University of Arkansas where, as a perennial of the dean’s list, she earned her Bachelor’s degree ahead of time.
 She currently lives in Madrid and enjoys living in the city and learning about its rich culture and history.
 In her free time, she loves to read as well as travel and learn new languages.
 She speaks Spanish fluently (apart from her native English, of course) and is currently learning French.
 Moreover, she plans to continue learning from others and experiencing all that life has to offer through different cultures and people.